zendframework/zend-hydrator/docs/book/v3/filter.md

 ## Using the provider interface

-`FilterProviderInterface` allows you to configure the behavior of the hydrator inside your objects.
+`Zend\Hydrator\Filter\FilterProviderInterface` allows you to configure the behavior of the hydrator inside your objects.

 ```php
 namespace Zend\Hydrator\Filter;